-Topical Anaesthesia (or “numbing gel” in dentist-speak) is used to numb the gums or other tissues before an injection, so that you can’t feel the needle glide in.
+Topical Anaesthetic (or “numbing gel” in dentist-speak) is used to numb the gums or other tissues before an injection, so that you can’t feel the needle glide in.

 How does it work?

-Numbing gel contains an anaesthetic agent, most commonly benzocaine (usually at a concentration of 20%).
-A cotton swab or q-tip is used to apply a small amount of gel to the injection site.
+Numbing gel contains an anaesthetic agent.
+A q-tip/cotton bud or cotton roll (depending on location and dentist preference) is used to apply a small amount of numbing gel to the injection site before the injection.

 Does it really work?